Parking Rules and Regulations

 By virtue of the authority vested in the Board of Trustees via the provisions KRS 164.950- 164.990, regulations pertaining to the operation of vehicles by faculty, staff, students and visitors are hereby established and set forth.

-No liability is created by the granting of parking or vehicle operating privileges on property owned, leased, or otherwise controlled by the University.
-The University assumes no responsibility for the care or protection of vehicles or contents while operated or parked on University property.
-University Police officers patrol University parking facilities 24 hours per day.
+No liability is created by the granting of parking or vehicle operating privileges on property owned, leased or otherwise controlled by the university.
+The university assumes no responsibility for the care or protection of vehicles or contents while operated or parked on university property.

-3. Enforcement: Lack of the University to strictly enforce any parking regulation shall not be construed as a waiver for the future enforcement of the regulation.
+3. Enforcement: Failure of the university to strictly enforce any parking regulation shall not be construed as a waiver for the future enforcement of the regulation.

-4. Family Responsibility: An individual is responsible for citations issued to vehicles registered in his/her name or to his/her family.
+4. Family Responsibility: An individual is responsible for citations issued to vehicles registered in their name or to their family.

-6. Permit Display: Parking permits or passes must be displayed according to the parking regulations or special instructions provided by the Parking Office at the time of issuance.
-A parking permit is not considered valid unless it is displayed correctly on the vehicle.
-Permit number must be facing windshield and be legible from outside the vehicle.
-STALL DESIGNATION: Parking is permitted only within marked stalls in paved lots.
+6. Stall Designation: Parking is permitted only within marked stalls in paved lots.
 Stalls are marked by two white lines on either side and across the closed end of the space except for some handicapped spaces that may be marked with yellow lines on each side of the space.
 At some locations, a bumper block will designate a valid parking space.
 Yellow and red curbs and hashed out areas are designated fire lanes or no parking zones.
 These areas are tow-away zones and must be kept clear at all times for emergency vehicles.

-— Red permits allow parking in the assigned red space before 5pm and in Blue, Green, and Purple areas after 4:15pm.
-Parking may occur in Blue, Green and Purple prior to 4:15pm as long as it is not in close proximity to the designated reserved space.
+— Red permits allow parking in the assigned red space before 5 p.m. and in Blue and Purple areas after 4:15 p.m.
+Parking may occur in Blue prior to 4:15 p.m. as long as it is not in close proximity to the designated reserved space.
+Red permits are restricted from parking in resident spaces.

-— Belknap Blue permits allow parking in Blue, Green, and Purple designated areas.
-Parking may also occur in Red after 5:00pm.
+— Belknap Blue permits allow parking in Blue and Purple designated areas.
+Parking may also occur in Red after 5 p.m.
+Blue permits are restricted from parking in resident spaces.

-— Purple permits allow parking at Papa John’s Cardinal Stadium.
-After 4:15pm daily Purple permits may park in Blue and Green and in non-24 Red after 5:00 pm.
-When classes are not in session (e.g. Reading Day, Spring Break) and the #94 Shuttle does not operate, Purple permits allow parking in Green areas before 4:15 pm.
+— Purple permits allow parking at Cardinal Stadium.
+After 4:15 p.m. daily, Purple permits may park in Blue and in non-24 Red after 5:00 p.m.
+When classes are not in session (e.g. Reading Day, Spring Break) and the #94 Shuttle does not operate, Purple permits allow parking in 3rd Street South before 4:15 p.m. and in the Floyd Street Garage non-reserve spaces.
+Purple permits are prohibited from parking in resident spaces.
+During summer session may park in resident parking areas (Exception: Billy Minardi Hall).
+Parking at Cardinal Stadium is prohibited on football game days or other identified events.
+All vehicles must be moved by 10:00 p.m. the day before the event or the vehicle will be towed at the owner’s expense.

---- Belknap Campus Red and Blue permit holders may park at HSC Campus in spaces designated for Belknap Campus permit holders located on Madison Street adjacent to the 620 HSC Garage and behind the Chestnut Street Garage accessed from Jackson or Preston Streets.
-Students enrolled in more credit hours on Health Sciences Center Campus than Belknap Campus must possess a Health Sciences Center Campus permit.
-Students completing a co-op on the Health Sciences Center Campus must have a Health Sciences Center Campus permit.
+--- Belknap Campus Red and Blue permit holders may park at HSC in spaces designated for Belknap Campus permit holders located on Madison Street adjacent to the 620 HSC Garage and behind the Chestnut Street Garage accessed from Jackson or Preston Streets.
+Health Sciences Center permits may park at Belknap Campus in spaces designated for Health Sciences Center permit holders located on First Street, Brandeis Street and behind the Speed School.
+Students enrolled in more credit hours at Health Sciences Center than Belknap Campus must possess a Health Sciences Center permit.
+Students completing a co-op at the Health Sciences Center must have a Health Sciences Center permit.

 2. University parking rules and regulations are in effect all year (including periods when classes are not in session, i.e. Christmas and Spring breaks).